ricksteruk/aya_devnet_guide/prometheus_guide.md

 cd prometheus-2.26.0.linux-amd64
 ```

-There are two binaries in the directory: `prometheus` - the Prometheus main binary file, `promtool`
+There are two binaries in the directory: `prometheus` the Prometheus main binary file, and `promtool`

 `consoles` and `console_libraries` directories contain the web interface, configuration files examples and the license.